keithasaurus/koda-validate/docs/how_to/async.rst

 Alternating between Sync and Async
 ----------------------------------

-In many cases, you can use the same ``Validator`` instance in sync and async contexts:
+In many cases, you can use the same :class:`Validator` instance in sync and async contexts:

 .. code-block:: python